bnnyng/garden/content/Ring homomorphisms and isomorphisms.md

 ---
 # Images and kernels of ring homomorphisms

->[!example] Definition: Kernel of a ring homomorphism
+>[!definition] Kernel of a ring homomorphism
 >If $\varphi : R \to S$ is a homomorphism of [[Algebraic rings|rings]], then the **kernel** of $\varphi$ is the set of elements mapping to $0$:
 >$$ \ker \varphi  = \{ r \in R \ : \ \varphi(r) = 0 \in S \} \subset R. $$

 In other words, the kernel of a ring homomorphism is its kernel as a [[Group homomorphisms and isomorphisms|homomorphism]] of additive groups.

->[!abstract] Proposition (Dummit & Foote 7.3.5): Images and kernels of homomorphisms are subrings
+>[!proposition] Dummit & Foote 7.3.5: Images and kernels of homomorphisms are subrings
 >Let $\varphi : R \to S$ be a [[Ring homomorphisms and isomorphisms|ring homomorphism]].
 >- (i) The image of $\varphi$ is a [[Algebraic rings|subring]] $\textup{Im} \varphi \leq S$.
 >- (ii) The kernel $\varphi$ is a subring $\ker \varphi \leq R$.
 Further, $\ker \varphi$ is closed under multiplication by elements from $R$, i.e., if $a \in \ker \varphi$ then $r a \in \ker \varphi$ for all $r \in R$.